Theft Offenses More Than a Decade of Experience. Hundreds of Cases Handled and Won.

 • Or both

-What Is the Difference Between Robbery and Burglary?
+Understanding the Difference Between Robbery and Burglary

 The crimes of robbery and burglary are often incorrectly used interchangeably.
 Most people assume that they are both just terms used to describe theft but that is not the case.

 It is important to remember that in the case of robbery, force, or violence, is a component of the crime but that doesn't mean violence has to physically occur for a robbery to have taken place.
 The simple threat of violence during the theft would also classify the crime as a robbery.
-Similarly, the crime of burglary will often be accompanied by a crime, usually theft, however, burglary looks at the offender's intention to commit a crime after entering a building such as a home, rather than if the crime was actually carried out.
+Similarly, the crime of burglary will often be accompanied by a crime, usually larceny, however, burglary looks at the offender's intention to commit a crime after entering a building such as a home, rather than if the crime was actually carried out.

-Contact Our Theft Crimes Lawyer in Youngstown Today
+Contact Our Youngstown Larceny Defense Lawyer Today

 Client Success Stories